Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Capernaum

 The next stop on our tour was Capernaum, the Town of Jesus.
 At Capernaum, Jesus established his ministry and performed the miracles mentioned in the Bible.
 In the photo below, to the right, the darker stones below the wall of the Synagogue at Capernaum date back to the time of Jesus.
 We spent about 90 minutes touring Capernaum before heading to the Sea of Galilee.
-To learn more about my visit to Capernaum, please click HERE.
+You can learn more in my article about visiting Capernaum and the ancient synagogue ruins.

 The Entrance to Capernaum - The Town of Jesus